Andy4495/MSP-EXP430G2ET-Energia/README.md

 UniFlash includes a feature to export a standalone command line package.
 This package includes all the executables, libraries, and configuration files to flash a device.
 The `4.4.0.2009` directory in this repo was created from UniFlash 4.4 using an MSP430G2 configuration, and contains version 8.1.0.1365 of dslite.

-For MacOS or Linux support, a similar procedure could be used to create the necessary executables by running the Standalone Command Line package export from the OS-specific version of UniFlash, then then following a similar procedure as outlined in the [Installing](#installing-windows) section above.
+For MacOS or Linux support, a similar procedure could be used to create the necessary executables by running the Standalone Command Line package export from the OS-specific version of UniFlash, then following a similar procedure as outlined in the [Installing](#installing-windows) section above.

 Energia should be able to officially support the G2ET LaunchPad in the future with an updated MSP430 board package which includes the latest version of the `dslite` tool.